deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14596/index.md

 > </details>

-> Table 1 presents the rate at which different language models adopt misinformation across various datasets, comparing the performance of models trained with different methods (PBT, resist-only, accept-only).
+> Table 1 presents the rate at which different language models adopt misinformation across various datasets, comparing the performance of models trained with persuasion-balanced training (PBT), resist-only training, accept-only training, and no training.

 {{< table-caption >}}